4 things I learned from speaking at Grace Hopper

-Are you applying to speak at Grace Hopper 2020?
-Or perhaps you’re thinking about giving a talk at a similar upcoming conference?
-My colleague and I had the privilege of giving a tech talk at Grace Hopper 2019 on building multiplayer video games with WebSockets.
-This post is a breakdown of our process including drafting a proposal, preparing for our talk, and giving our presentation.
+Are you applying to speak at Grace Hopper?
+Or perhaps you’re considering giving a talk at a similar upcoming conference?
+My colleague and I had the privilege of giving a tech talk at Grace Hopper on building multiplayer video games with WebSockets.
+This post is a breakdown of our process including drafting a proposal, preparing for our talk and giving our presentation.

 - If videos are optional, include them.
 Similarly, a short sample of our talk would have been helpful to demonstrate public speaking skills and technical knowledge.
 This shows the panel exactly who you are and what you’ll be presenting.

-- Make it fun!
+- Make the proposal fun!
 The panel reads a lot of talk proposals and attendees will too, so draft a proposal that will engage the panelists and make people want to attend.

 Grace Hopper sent us our acceptance email a few weeks after our submission!
-We were given a few weeks to officially confirm that we would be attending and to update our title, abstract and speaker bios.
+We were given a few weeks to officially confirm that we would attend and to update our title, abstract and speaker bios.

-One nice thing, notes from each of the panelists were attached to our online application so we were able to review their feedback and update our title, abstract, and talk accordingly.
+One nice thing, notes from each panelists were attached to our online application so we could review their feedback and update our title, abstract, and talk accordingly.

 Once we officially confirmed our attendance, Grace Hopper sent us their official slide template and we adjusted our material to fit into it.
 We also spent weeks rehearsing in front of different groups of people, getting feedback, and adjusting our talk as necessary.

 - Look at the slide template early.
-Start on the slides early so you can become familiar with using the template.
-We ended up having to create a lot of slides ourselves so that there were more images, less text, and a good presentation format for our topic and talk style.
+Start on the slides early to become familiar with using the template.
+We had to create many slides ourselves so that there were more images, less text, and a good presentation format for our topic and talk style.
 Note that the slides are due in the speaker portal two weeks before your presentation.

-- Practice!
-Practice for as many different people as possible: technical, non-technical, friends, and managers.
-Practice helped us iron out so many little details, but also the overall flow of our talk.
+- Practice your presentation!
+Practice for as many different people as possible: Technical, non-technical, friends, and managers.
+The practice helped us iron out so many little details, and the overall flow of our talk.
 By the time we were presenting at Grace Hopper, we knew exactly how our talk would go, down to how many minutes each section would take (remember to practice with a timer).
 Any feedback prior to the talk is useful and can be used to improve your presentation.
 We found questions our friends were asking to be particularly useful, as they helped us add missing content and prepare for Q&A following the presentation.

 - Practice with microphones.
 Hearing your voice echo from a microphone can be a bit jarring if you’ve never spoken with one before.
 If possible, learn how your voice sounds when amplified and when there’s an echo.